 When it comes to craft cocktail making, using fresh house-made ingredients is a must.
-It’s one of the first rules of making craft cocktails.
-That makes the process more time-consuming, but the result is more rewarding and satisfying for the customer.
+Meaning, these cocktails take time and are made with great love and care.
+So, the process is more time-consuming, but the result is more rewarding and satisfying for the customer.
 Fresh squeezed juices, syrups, bitters and shrubs have to be made in-house, and the bartender needs to have all the necessary ingredients on hand to be able to speed up the drink-making process.

 More often than not, preparing a craft cocktail is like developing a complicated gourmet meal.
 It can’t be done without considerable attention to detail, a dose of perfectionism and immense love for quality drinks.
 And that doesn’t only go for preparing a drink for a customer, but also for inventing new recipes and experimenting with flavors.
 That’s where mixologists can truly shine.
+More on this on our page on mixologists.
 Most of the time, customers cannot even know how much time and effort went into perfecting the recipe for the cocktail that they’re ordering.
+With this in mind, if you plan to have an event with a focus on craft cocktails, be aware that additional prep time will be needed to make sure crucial ingredients are well stocked.
+Otherwise, guests are likely to become irritated waiting on their drinks.

 A craft cocktail isn’t just about the flavor — presentation is quite essential as well.
 Often served in custom glassware and poured over custom ice cubes, a craft cocktail is a treat for the eyes as well.
 Garnishes and vintage glassware can only improve the visual effect, and turn a craft cocktail into an artful masterpiece.
 Combined with an amazing and unusual flavor, it’s no wonder why craft cocktails have gotten so popular.